gritzko/swarm-ron-docs/crypto.md

 Such a hash chain can be defined for any linear op sequence, such as:

 * single replica op log (includes all ops created and stamped by the replica),
-* peer op log (included all the ops by the peer's clients in their arrival order) and
+* peer *home* op log (includes all the ops by the peer's clients in their arrival order) and
 * single-origin object op log (ops of a single replica over a single object).

 A rolling hash is defined irrespectively of whether it is mentioned explicitly in the respective op log.